Cracko298/Better-Binary-Model-Format/README.md

                                                 4 = ZLib
                                                 5 = LZMA
 ```
-- Even without compression the Models are almost always less than 18-19% of the original model file-size `(415kb -> 75kb)`.
+- Without compression Models are almost always less than 18-19% of the original model file-size `(415kb -> 75kb)`.
 - With compression it gets even better with nearly 4-6% of the original model file-size `(415kb -> 18kb)`.

 ## Rendering Model: